Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-tuning.rst

     estimator = Estimator(session=session, options=options)

-If you need to modify the number of shots set between iterations/primitive calls, you can set the shorts directly in the ``run()`` method.
+If you need to modify the number of shots set between iterations (primitive calls), you can set the shorts directly in the ``run()`` method.
 This overwrites the initial ``shots`` setting.

 .. code-block:: python